PostgREST/postgrest/docs/references/connection_pool.rst

 Connection String
 -----------------

 For connecting to the database, the pool requires a connection string.
-You can can configure it using :ref:`db-uri`.
+You can configure it using :ref:`db-uri`.

 .. _pool_growth_limit:
 .. _dyn_conn_pool: